 - Riced Cauliflower | Keeping it low-carb and Keto, serve with steamed riced cauliflower.

-- Steamed or Roasted Veggies | I steamed broccoli to go with ours, but feel free to saute up some peppers and onions, shaved carrots and even cauliflower would be delicious.
+- Steamed or Roasted Veggies | I steamed broccoli to go with ours, but feel free to saute up some peppers and onions, add shaved carrots.
+Or serve with oven-roasted sweet potatoes and broccoli.

 - Delicious served with this Asian Ramen Salad.